And greetings, conversationalist Tom Sullivan sitting in for Rushlinbaugh.

 It's directly related to people like him that are leading the fight against these refineries.

-I was telling you that we used to have three hundred and twenty-five refineries twenty years ago, twenty-four years ago, twenty-five years ago.
+I was telling you that we used to have 325 refineries 20 years ago, 24 years ago, 25 years ago.

-So we're still fifteen percent more than before, and this demand is going to increase.
+So we're still 15% more than before, and this demand is going to increase.

-The average return on investment in the refining industry, five and a half percent.
+The average return on investment in the refining industry, 5.5%.

 Capital will go to where money can be made.

-And if you cannot, if you cannot make more than five percent in the refining business, you're going to put your money into something else.
+And if you cannot, If you cannot make more than 5% in the refining business, you're going to put your money into something else.

-Now what I'm I'm I'm working towards this gouging uh story, if you give them the opportunity to make more money, they will make more investment in the industry in the process.
+If you give them the opportunity to make more money, they will make more investment in the industry, in the process.

 They would love to build more refineries so they could sell more gasoline.

-But they won't do it if the re if the return on investment is less than half what the SP industrials make of somewhere around almost thirteen percent.
+But they won't do it if the return on investment is less than half what the SP industrials make of somewhere around almost 13 percent.

-So if you give them the chance to make some sort of uh of return on their investment, they will build more refineries and they will get more supply and they will drill for more oil, and they will therefore, and again, this isn't any harder than economics one hundred one.
+So if you give them the chance to make some sort of return on their investment, they will build more refineries and they will get more supply and they will drill for more oil and they will therefore, and again, this isn't any harder than Economics 101, demand versus supply.

-So I'm not gonna say demand is gonna go down, but we need if we can increase supply, therefore the equation then switches to the point where if gasoline prices go up, they'll go up slower or possibly flatten out or maybe even come down if you get enough supply going.
+So I'm not going to say demand is going to go down, but we need if we can increase supply, therefore the equation then switches to the point where if gasoline prices go up, they'll go up slower or possibly flatten out or maybe even come down if you get enough supply going.

 But the only way you're going to get enough supply is to give them an incentive to go.